Since 2023, BristolMyersSquibb, the Y company and cynkra have teamed up to develop a novel no-code solution for R.

 triggering unwanted intensive computations.

-In our example, the expression calls the ode45
+In our example, the expression calls the ode45 function.
+Notice the

-to inject the lorenz
+usage of substitute to inject the lorenz function within the

 expression.
-This is necessary since lorenz
+This is necessary since lorenz is defined outside of the

-would fail.
+expression, and using quote would fail.
 Fields are invoked with

 process the expression.
 It is not mandory to understand this technical